peteroome/peteroome.github.com/_posts/2013-10-27-a-note-on-successful-people.md

 * And they're the first to offer their help in the firstplace.

 This has surprised me somewhat but it also puts a massive smile on my face.

+__Lesson learnt:__ Be as helpful as possible, whenever possible because it eventually comes back to you tenfold.